 - List of courses taught and enrollment figures.
 Provide course titles, including the level of instruction (for example, undergraduate/graduate, first year/second year, etc.); semester/date; class size; and other pertinent information.
 This list should be provided in a tabular format.

-- Summary of student ratings of instruction including explanation or context of how ratings are collected and/or trends emerging from the ratings.
+- Summary of student course experience surveys including explanation or context of how ratings are collected and/or trends emerging from the ratings.

-- Brief CV (no more than 8 page/4 pages double-spaced)
+- Brief CV (no more than 8 pages double-spaced)

 - Additional documentation pertaining to excellence in teaching.
 Examples of evidence may include, but is not limited to: